 Have you ever hung curtains before and realized there was a big blank space above your windows?
 Here’s an easy solution: install window moldings.
 Window moldings are one of the easiest ways to add character to your room and fill up the blank space on the wall.

+I think there is a myth about old farmhouses that were built in 1918.
 I think it was started in 1922 by a farmer who really wanted to sell his farmhouse.

 Somehow the rumor got started that old farmhouses are full of moldings and decorative details and beautiful old trim.

 Now maybe there is a farmhouse built somewhere in a land far far away by an overly exuberant farmer with a fine decorative eye who was light years ahead of his other farmer friends.

 But he sure didn’t live here.
 I think our farmer was too busy, well….farming.
 You know.
 He was milking the cows, feeding the horses, cutting the hay, checking on the crops and all that.

 He was much too busy for window molding.

 But you see, we don’t farm, or milk cows, or cut hay.
 So we have plenty of time for molding.

 Crown molding and door molding and ceiling molding and floor molding.
 And my favorite.
 Window molding.

 Let’s just say that we never met a piece of molding that we didn’t like.